Teenlife

 • Performing at a charitable event or for, say, senior citizens is community service.
 Performing in the school play does not count.

-So how can you get involved in volunteering in a way that will help your community, be satisfying (and fun) and boost your college applications?
+So, how can you get involved in volunteering in a way that will help your community, be satisfying (and fun) and boost your college applications?

 Lion’s Heart can help you find your niche and, besides, volunteering with friends is more fun.
-Our members have volunteered more than 550,000 hours and given back more than $12 million in value back to their communities.
+Our members have volunteered more than 550,000 hours and given back more than $12 million in value to their communities.
 In addition, more than 80 percent of our members who have gone to college believe their Lion’s Heart experience helped on their application.

 So click now to find a Lion’s Heart chapter or learn how to start a chapter in your own chapter.
 And - shazam! - you’re making a real commitment to community service.